ShrimpingIt/website_text/src/content/project/alarmclock/build.md

 The piezos we are using have no orientation and can be inserted either way around.

-***Insert the Piezo so that one of its pins goes into row 26, and the other goes into row 27, keeping it as far to the left as possible***
+***Insert the Piezo so that one of its pins goes into row 26, and the other goes into row 28, keeping it as far to the left as possible***

 ## Piezo Ground wire

 ![Piezo Ground][step11]

 We want the Piezo to experience a voltage across the material, so it will need to have a connection to 0V (ground) on one side, then we can control the voltage of the other side.
+We will connect the ground rail with a 'current-limiting' resistor.
+Using a resistor instead of a wire reduces the amount of power sent to the Piezo, making the circuit more stable.

-***Attach a Green wire between the right-hand -ive (Blue) power rail, and hole j27***
+***Attach a 100 Ohm resistor wire between the right-hand -ive (Blue) power rail, and hole j28***

 ## Piezo Control wire

-![Piezo Resistor][step12]
+![Piezo Control wire][step12]

-We will be varying the bottom right hand pin of the ATMEGA chip between 0V and 5V to cause the Piezo to flex back and forth, making sound.
-Using a resistor instead of a wire reduces the amount of current which the Piezo uses, making the circuit more stable.
+We will be varying Arduino pin 6 on the ATMEGA chip between 0V and 5V using its special [PWM capabilities](../../pwm.html)  to cause the Piezo to flex back and forth, making sound.

-***Attach a resistor between j16 and j26, connecting the Piezo to the pin we'll use to generate audible waves; the bottom-right pin of the ATMEGA***
+***Attach a wire between d14 and j26, connecting the Piezo to the pin we'll use to generate audible waves; Arduino pin 6***

-## Coin Battery
+## Insert Coin Battery

-![Final Layout][step13]
+![Layout to test][step13]

 After double-checking your layout matches the final diagram above, you can insert the coin battery.
 Once you have set the time, this will help your clock keep time even when the USB or main battery pack is removed.